Understanding Australian Taxes

 What Is ‘taxable Income’?

 - inhabitants of Australia whose annual income is higher than the tax-free threshold of $18,200 for the relevant financial year

-- Any resident taxpayer earning less than $18,200 who has had tax withheld for the income year through their place of employment is eligible for this credit.
+- Any resident taxpayer with an annual income of less than $18,200 who has had tax withheld for the current year through their place of employment is eligible for this credit.

 How Can I Claim My Tax Deductions?